dc0dr/dc0dr/README.md

 - 👀 I’m interested in Data Analysis, Software Development & ML/AI
 - 🌱 I’m currently learning _Unspecified_
 - 💞️ I’m looking to collaborate on _Unspecified_
+- 👨🏾‍💻 I'm currently working on an undisclosed project for my senior year in college.
 - 📫 You can contact me through the following channels:
     - Twitter: @ginpachiisama
     - Discord: ginpachisama#1895